springbreeze7111/LP-Swin/README.md

 # Welcome to the LP-Swin

+# News
+[8/11/2025] LP-Swin, this code is directly related to our manuscript currently submitted to The Visual Computer.
+If you use this code or find it helpful in your research, please cite the following paper:
+[LP-Swin: Enhancing MRI Brain Tumor Segmentation through Laplacian Pyramid-Guided Swin Transformer], The Visual Computer, [Year].

 ## Installation

 We recommend installation of the required packages using the conda package manager, available through the Anaconda Python distribution.
 Anaconda is available free of charge for non-commercial use through [Anaconda Inc](https://www.anaconda.com/products/individual).
 After installing Anaconda and cloning this repository, For use as integrative framework：